standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Burgess before his eyes.
 “You have confidence in us.
 In me and my wife, and my good helpers; and above all, in your boy.
-And there is one of us you {21}won’t be disappointed in.
+And there is one of us you won’t be disappointed in.
 I can promise you that.
 And that is the last.
 And the first too, isn’t he?
 Bless him, yes.
 And now there is a thing I want to say.
 I am here to make the boys happy.
 Little